Context3D/context3d-model-mcp-server/README.md

 1. **Install Claude Desktop**:
    - Download the latest version of Claude Desktop from the official website ([https://claude.ai/download](https://claude.ai/download))
-   - Follow the installation prompts for your operating system (Windows, macOS, or Linux)
+   - Follow the installation prompts for your operating system (Windows, macOS)
    - Complete the installation and launch Claude Desktop
    - Sign in with your Anthropic account credentials if prompted